pranav142240/esms/GIT-README.md

 This application uses the Stancl Tenancy package to implement multi-tenancy.
 Key configuration:

-- Each tenant has its own database
+- Each school (tenant) has its own database
 - Tenant routes are defined in `routes/tenant.php`
 - The system uses domain-based identification with `InitializeTenancyByDomain` middleware
+- Each school can be accessed via their own subdomain

 ### Domain-Driven Design Structure